aspuru-guzik-group/MERMaid/README.md

 #### 3.3.1 Start JanusGraph Server

-A running JanusGraph server is required for running the full MERMaid pipline and KGWizard (see 3.4.3)
+A running JanusGraph server is required for running the full MERMaid pipline and KGWizard (see [3.4.3 KGWizard – Data-to-Knowledge Graph Translation](#343-kgwizard--data-to-knowledge-graph-translation))

 Start the JanusGraph Server (Choose either option):
 > **Note**: Server requires 2–8 GB RAM.